mchav/dataframe/test_coverage.md

 * addColumn
   - Adding a boxed vector to an empty dataframe creates a new column boxed containing the vector elements.
 DONE
   - Adding a boxed vector with a boxed type (Int/Double) to an empty dataframe creates a new column unboxed containing the vector elements.
 DONE
   - Adding columns > initial vector size gracefully adds a column that we can retrieve.
+DONE
   - Adding columns > initial vector size gracefully adds a column updates dimentions.
+DONE
   - Adding a column with the same name as an existing column overwrites the contents.
+DONE
   - Adding a column with more values than the current DF dimensions throws an exception.
 DONE
   - Adding a column with less values than the current DF dimensions adds column with optionals.
 DONE

 * addColumnWithDefault
   - Adding a column with less values than the current DF dimensions adds column with optionals.
+DONE
+  - Adding a column with as many values is a no-op.
+DONE

 * apply
   - Applying to an existing column maps function to all values.
+DONE
   - Applying to non-existent column throws column not found exception.
+DONE
   - Applying function of wrong type throws exception.
+DONE

 * applyMany
   - Applying many does same transformation to all columns.